 With that said, let us understand how yoga helps you get rid of these two debilitating conditions.

-Yoga Asanas For Back Pain
+Yoga Asanas for Back Pain and Neck Pain

 1. Cat-Cow Stretch